munnarshainy/can-lifestyle-predict-depression-eda-ml/README.md

-# Can Lifestyle Factors Predict Depression
+# Can Lifestyle Factors Predict Depression?

 An exploratory data analysis and machine learning project investigating whether lifestyle factors can predict self-perceived depression severity in students.